Skip to main contentSkip to search

 Ontario Autism Program Waitlist, OAP Wait Times 2026

-OAP wait times in 2026 average 5+ years provincially. fao Autism services wait times in Ontario have worsened every year since 2019, when the program moved to the current age-based registration model. gov At the current registration rate of 850 new children per month (FOI data), the waitlist is projected to exceed 100,000 by 2027 without significant policy reform. foi
+OAP wait times in 2026 average 5+ years provincially. fao Autism services wait times in Ontario have worsened every year since 2019, when the program moved to the current age-based registration model. gov At the current net growth rate of 850 children per month (FOI data), the waiting list is projected to reach approximately 78,814 by December 2027 without significant policy reform. foi

 How long is the Ontario autism waitlist?
 Families who register today can expect to wait 5+ years before receiving an invitation to core clinical services, longer than the entire critical neurodevelopmental window of ages 0–6.